An article a day

 (1.)
 I’ve been a fan of Apartamento for a while.
 I bought my first issue at Under the Cover.
 A perfect plan for me includes grabbing a magazine there, crossing the street and diving into it while sitting at Gulbenkian.
 Above is issue #30, featuring queen Solange Knowles.
 If you can't tell by the worn-out spine, I’ve gone back to this magazine many times.
 It brings together creative people, impeccable design and a taste of everyday life.

+(2.)
 Surely you’ve heard of Atmos if you’ve followed previous Journal entries.
-I’m always recommending their podcast A Nature Of.
+I’m always recommending their podcast The Nature Of.
 Atmos exists in both physical and digital formats.
 It’s like a portal to a range of community-focused topics and inspires collective and inclusive ways of living.
-This image comes from the article “The Law of Impermanence”, which discusses…
+This image comes from the article “The Law of Impermanence”, which explores the beauty and inevitability of living in a constant state of metamorphosis.
+Willow’s perspective as a trans person is candid and refreshing.
+The idea of impermanence is very much present in every step of turning clay into ceramics, too.

 Next